 Keep up with recommended medical appointments and be sure to talk with your healthcare provider if you notice a change in your oxygen needs.
-If your needs change, you should be retested and your healthcare provider will change the Certificate of Medical Necessity as needed.
+If your needs change, you should be retested and your healthcare provider will change the prescription as needed.
 The supplier is required to provide the equipment and service that meet your current medical needs.